 What are the income brackets for 2020?

 There are seven federal tax brackets for the 2020 tax year: 10%, 12%, 22%, 24%, 32%, 35% and 37%.
 Your bracket depends on your taxable income and filing status.
 These are the rates for taxes due in May 2021.

-How much is tax on restaurant food in Illinois?
+How much are taxes on a car in Illinois?